john-amiscaray/Stir/README.md

 ## Installation

 This project can be added to a project as a Maven dependency.
-See the package on the right-hand side of the repository home page for installation instructions.
+See the GitHub [package](https://github.com/john-amiscaray/Stir/packages/1759982) for more info.

 ## Building a Simple Page